Ben L. Salomon: Biography

-Salomon was born in a Jewish family in Milwaukee, Wisconsin, on September 1, 1914.
+Salomon was born to a Jewish family in Milwaukee, Wisconsin, on September 1, 1914.
 He was an Eagle Scout, one of nine who were awarded the Medal of Honor.
 He graduated from Shorewood High School and attended Marquette University, before transferring to the University of Southern California, where he completed his undergraduate degree.
 He graduated from the USC Dental School in 1937 and began a dental practice.

 In 1940, he was drafted into the United States Army and began his military service as an infantry private, qualifying expert in rifle and pistol.
 In 1942, he was notified that he would become an officer in the Army Dental Corps and was commissioned a first lieutenant.
 On August 14, 1942, the 102nd Infantry Regt. commanding officer declared him the unit's "best all around soldier".
 In May 1943, he was serving as the regimental dental officer of the 105th Infantry Regiment, 27th Infantry Division.
 He was promoted to the rank of captain in 1944.

 In June 1944, Salomon saw his first combat — going ashore on Saipan with the 105th Infantry.
 With little dental work to do during active combat, Salomon volunteered to replace the 2nd Battalion's surgeon, who had been wounded.
 As the 2nd Battalion advanced, casualties were high.
 On July 7, Salomon's aid station was set up only 50 yards behind the forward foxhole line.
 Fighting was heavy and a major Japanese assault soon overran the perimeter, then the aid station.
-Salomon was able to grab an M1 Garand that was near him, kill the enemy that entered the hospital tent and ordered the wounded to be evacuated, while he stayed and fired upon the incoming enemy with an M1917 machine gun to cover their withdrawal.
+Salomon was able to grab an M1 Garand that was near him, kill the enemy that entered the hospital tent, and ordered the wounded to be evacuated, while he stayed and fired upon the incoming enemy with an M1917A1 Browning machine gun to cover their withdrawal.

 When an Army team returned to the site days later, Salomon's body was found slumped over the machine gun, with the bodies of 98 enemy troops piled up in front of his position.
-His body had 76 bullet wounds and many bayonet wounds, up to 24 of which may have been received while he was still alive.
+His body had 76 bullet wounds and numerous bayonet wounds, up to 24 of which may had been received while he was still alive.